syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

+ {% endtabs %}

 ### TryGetValue

-To get the field value from the given field name, you can use **TryGetValue** method in PdfFormFieldCollection class.
+To get the field value from the given field name, you can use TryGetValue method in PdfFormFieldCollection class.
 It specifies whether the particular field is available in the form or not by returning a boolean value.

 Please refer the below code snippet to get the field value from collection using TryGetValue method.

+{% tabs %}

 {% highlight c# %}
-C#:

 // Load the document.